appium/appium-xcuitest-driver/README.md

 ## Known issues

 * `shake` is implemented via AppleScript and works only on Simulator due to lack of support from Apple
-* `lock` and lock-screen interaction in general is not implemented due to lack of support from Apple
-* Setting geo-location is implemented via AppleScript and works only on Simulator due to lack of support from Apple
+* Setting geo-location is implemented via AppleScript and works only on Simulator due to lack of support from Apple.
+In order to make it work on real devices one should have `idevicelocation` tool available.
 * Through multi action API, `zoom` works but `pinch` does not, due to Apple issue.